 by Dr. Will Cole

-Every cell of your body contains salt.
+Do you consider yourself well-traveled?
+Maybe you should take up scuba diving.
+A full 95 percent of our oceans remain unexplored, and these vast seas contain 96 percent of all the Earth’s water, all bound up with sea salt, one of the most essential nutrients to humans, not to mention the entire existence of our planet.
+Every cell in your body contains salt.
 The salt of the sea contains sodium, magnesium, potassium, and zinc, and all are the keys to thousands of intricate pathways that keep you alive.
-Sea salt has been revered for millennia.
-In ancient Rome and Ethiopia, people were often paid in salt, reportedly where the word “salary” originates.
+People have understood the value of sea salt for many thousands of years – in ancient Rome and Ethiopia, people were often paid in salt (and reportedly, this is where we got the word “salary!)

-- Hawaiian or Alaea Sea salt has a beautiful red color from volcanic rock.
+- Hawaiian or Alaea Sea salt is a rich red color and comes from volcanic rock.

 - Italian Sea salt is harvested off the Mediterranean Coast of Sicily.

-- Like a misty morning at sea, the grayish Celtic Sea salt is from Brittany, France, near the Celtic Sea, using an ancient method that preserves optimal nutrient density.
+- Like a misty morning at sea, the grayish Celtic Sea salt is from Brittany, France and is still harvested using an ancient method that preserves optimal nutrient density.

-The benefits of sea salt are wide-ranging and go beyond just food flavoring:
+The benefits of sea salt are wide-ranging and go beyond just food flavoring.
+Such as:

 1. Skin rejuvenator.

-Your skin is your body’s largest organ, and sea salt has been shown to be extremely beneficial for healthy, glowing skin.
-The topical use of sea salt has been shown to improve hydration, barrier health, and decrease inflammation of the skin.
-One study found people with psoriasis who took three to four salt baths per week for three weeks showed almost complete relief from symptoms such as scaling, redness, and itching.
+The topical use of sea salt, in the form of scrubs, improves hydration, barrier health (so your skin only lets in the good stuff and keeps out the bad), and decreases inflammation of the skin.
+One study found that people with psoriasis who took three to four salt baths per week for three weeks showed almost complete relief from symptoms such as scaling, redness, and itching.

 How you can use it: Hydrating Sea Salt Mask